-Several members of Québec-Océan hold research chairs, including 3 Canada Research Chairs, one Quebec Chair, and 3 partnership chairs.
+Nine co-researchers of Québec-Océan hold research chairs, including 5 Canada Research Chairs, one Quebec Chair, 2 partnership chairs, and one UNESCO chair.
+In addition, 3 collaborators hold Canada Research Chairs.

 Bernatchez, Pascal (UQAR)